 - Get into the designated wait line, which will be separate from the general admission patrons with reserved tickets.

-All events for UCF Celebrates the Arts 2018 will be held at the Dr. Phillips Center for Performing Arts.
+Most events for UCF Celebrates the Arts 2019 will be held at Dr. Phillips Center for the Performing Arts.

 Accessible parking spaces are readily available in the City Commons Garage.
 Generally, for city on-street metered parking, the first four hours are free when you park properly and display your disabled hang tag.
 Meters will be enforced after the posted time has expired.
 (Read signs as some locations vary.)